 Whether it’s the end of the negotiation, or a close on a minor detail of the larger agreement, knowing when to stop is a critical negotiation skill all good leaders have.
 This allows your opponent to voice their concerns or counter, showing them that you care about their opinion too.

-If you keep going back to arguments after you’ve already moved on to another topic, you’ll appear flighty and unreliable.
+If you keep going back to arguments after moving on to another topic, you’ll appear flighty and unreliable.
 Neither of these traits is becoming a good leader.
 Knowing when to stop demonstrates your confidence and strong leadership qualities.

 Why Negotiation is Important in Leadership

 Negotiation is just like any other skill.
 It requires practice.
-You don’t need to start your leadership career as a great negotiator instead, you just need to be willing to put the time into training.
+You don’t need to start your leadership career as a great negotiator.
+Instead, you need to be willing to put the time into training.

 As the owner of Metropolitan Plumbing, Electrical, and Air Conditioning, I’ve found these negotiating strategies to have been the most effective.
 In my 25 years of experience in a leadership position, these negotiation skills have helped me achieve what is best for my business, my employees, and myself.